Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 The most common indication for nasal reconstruction is destruction of the nose due to skin cancer.
 Skin cancer recurs if the tumor is not completely destroyed or excised.
 Complete tumor excision is ensured best by a complete pathologic examination of all lateral and deep margins and can be accomplished with frozen sections, permanent sections, or by Mohs histographic excision.

 Outcomes of tumor control must be differentiated from those of a successful reconstruction.
 One of the most important functions of the face is to look normal.
 The face tells the world who an individual is and influences what an individual can become.
-Patients wish to look normal, not horrible, peculiar, or different.
+Patients wish to look normal, not disfigured, peculiar, or different.
 A nose functions properly when it permits easy nasal breathing and appears normal.
-Before the birth of Christ, Sushruta exclaimed in the Hindu Book of Revelation, "The love of life is next to the love of our own faces in the mutilated cry for help."
+Sushruta exclaimed in the Hindu Book of Revelation, "The love of life is next to the love of our own faces in the mutilated cry for help."
 In modern times, Freud noted, "A terrible sensation took possession of the patient.
 No way out.
 No escape.
 There remained only one activity—to look constantly in his pocket mirror, attempting to establish the degree of his mutilation."

 Interestingly, Harris, a British plastic surgeon, evaluated a series of cosmetic and reconstructive patients and noted that the psychogenesis of symptoms in patients who are treated for gross disfigurements, whether from congenital malformation, disease, or injury, are the same as that in patients treated for aesthetic surgery.[16]